 Whatcom County established a Climate Impact Advisory Committee which provides review and recommendations to the Whatcom County Council and Executive on issues related to the preparation and adaptation for, and the prevention and mitigation of, impacts of climate change.
 On July 27, 2021, Whatcom County voted to ban the construction of new refineries, coal-fired power plants and other fossil fuel-related infrastructure.
-These new requirements do not constitute a gas ban, but may potentially impact Cascade's plans for distribution system enhancement projects in Whatcom monthly on climate and energy policy.
+These new requirements do not constitute a gas ban but may potentially impact Cascade's plans for distribution system enhancement projects in Whatcom County.
+The Climate Impact Advisory committee continues to meet about monthly on climate and energy policy.